 “Are you crazy?”
 “You think too much!”
 “Why are you always so worried and anxious?
 Relax!”
 You might have heard or said these sentences at least once in your life without even realizing the social taboo attached to them.
 Mental health has always been a taboo topic in India, as we are taught to keep a lid on our emotions and feelings and focus instead on staying as normal as we can in front of other people.
 To bust the stigma around mental health, the month of May is celebrated as Mental Health Awareness Month around the world.
 Wondering what Mental Health Awareness Month is about?
 Read this blog to know all about why it’s celebrated, it’s importance as well as Mental Health Awareness Month in India.

 Take inspiration from The Story of Meghan Markle from Rachel in ‘Suits’ to the Royal Palace and Beyond!

 What is Mental Health Awareness Month in India?

 The month of May is dedicated to Mental Health Awareness Month in India.
-This initiative was launched in the USA in 1949 to create awareness among people around mental health.
+This initiative was launched in the USA in 1949 to create awareness among people about mental health.
 However, mental health is not just an issue in the USA, it is a global issue and India is not far behind.
 Living in the millennial century, people still consider Mental Health a social taboo.
-Especially in a country like India where people don’t even have an idea about caring for their mind, Mental Health Awareness Month helps to bust myths around mental health and provides resources.
+Especially in a country like India where people don’t even have an idea about caring for their minds, Mental Health Awareness Month helps to bust myths around mental health and provides resources.

 Mental Health Awareness Month 2021 Theme